Priscila-Scapin/Priscila-Scapin/README.md

 # Hi there!
 I'm Priscila Scapin 👋

 Full Stack Developer with over four years of experience in designing, developing, and implementing web applications and front-end solutions using modern technologies such as JavaScript, TypeScript, Node.js, React, and Next.js.

-Pixel perfectionist and UX/UI enthusiast, focusing on user-centered development.
-My background in education and music, to which I devoted over 15 years, has contributed to the development of emotional intelligence, relationship-building, teamwork, conflict mediation, and adaptability. 🍀
+Pixel perfectionist and UX/UI enthusiast, focusing on user-centered development. 🍀

 <br><br>